Ouranosinc/Magpie/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Following settings define parameters required to define the `Postgres`_ database connection employed by `Magpie` as
 well as some other database-related operation settings.
+Settings defined by ``magpie.[variable_name]`` definitions
+are available as described at the start of the `Configuration`_ section, as well as some special cases where additional
+configuration names are supported where mentioned.

 - | ``MAGPIE_DB_MIGRATION``
   | Run database migration on startup in order to bring it up to date using `Alembic`_.